 Learn what terms like acquisition features, traffic, and general patterns mean, as well as understanding visitor logs and behaviors with content pages, social networks, devices, browsers and so much more.

-So, you maybe thinking what are the insights that we want to show ourselves or team members?
-What are the important insights that we want to be able to interpret in a matter of minutes on a daily basis?
+So, you maybe thinking what are the insights that we want to sees?
+What is the most important information that we want to be able to interpret in a matter of minutes on a daily basis?
 Great questions!
 Below are some suggestions:

 - Site Search & Keywords